-Dating Violence:
+g.
+Dating Violence

-Means violence committed by a person -
+Dating violence means "violence committed by a person -

-- a.
-Who is or has been in a social relationship of a romantic or intimate nature with the victim; and - b.
-Where the existence of such a relationship will be determined based on a consideration of the following factors: - The length of the relationship, - The type of relationship, - The frequency of interaction between the persons involved in the relationship (34 U.S.C.12291(a) (10).
+- i. who is or has been in a social relationship of a romantic or intimate nature with the victim; and - ii. where the existence of such a relationship shall be determined based on a consideration of the following factors: - 1. the length of the relationship; - 2. the type of relationship; and - 3. the frequency of interaction between the persons involved in the relationship."